 Peru’s Amazon rainforest is one of the most incredible places on Earth, teeming with wildlife and raw landscapes but facing its own set of challenges.
 Immerse yourself in nature, go back to basics and take a break from fast-paced modern life, while helping protect the largest rainforest in the world.

 Volunteers are based in the heart of the jungle and get a rare insight into rich Peruvian biodiversity, while helping to preserve the unique and fragile ecosystems that call it home.
-Tasks include reforestation, trail conservation, home-base maintenance, animal inventories and research projects - all of which are essential to protecting this part of the world that is currently under severe threat.
+Tasks on this reforestation volunteer program include trail conservation, home-base maintenance, animal inventories and research projects - all of which are essential to protecting this part of the world that is currently under severe threat.

 Go off the beaten track and support sustainable farming practices in Costa Rica’s world famous coffee industry.
 You’ll volunteer alongside a local family to support all stages of their coffee production, including harvesting, roasting, composting, replanting, packaging and more.